xankmoney/whitepaper/xank-white-paper_en.md

 *   PayPal — 193 transactions per second
 *   Avalanche — 6,500 transactions per second (1,000 nodes hosted on AWS)

 As Xank becomes more widely adopted and used for various purposes, the number of transactions will naturally increase, and the Xank network will need the capacity to handle a growing number of transactions.
-Avalanche, which reached 6,500 transactions per second on a test network of 1,000 nodes and stabilized at 5,000 transactions per second[^2], has exhibited the ability to handle far more transactions per second than its predecessors.
+Avalanche, which reached 6,500 transactions per second on a test network of 1,000 nodes and stabilized at 5,000 transactions per second<sup id="a2">[2](#f2)</sup>, has exhibited the ability to handle far more transactions per second than its predecessors.
 Therefore, Avalanche protocol is the optimal solution for a cryptocurrency like Xank, which will require both high throughput and scalability to function as a truly usable cryptocurrency.

 _Environment-friendly_